nitin-motiani/jlisp/src/Plans.md

 1. Variable :- Evaluate method should return value of the variable.
 We'll need to store mappings for this
 2. Constant Literal :- evaluate should just return literal.
 We might just store numbers and strings here.
 Will finalize that later.
+Getting rid of strings.
+Going to have numbers and booleans for time being.
+Including Strings means, a lot more pain in parsing.

 Inheriting from List Expressions :-
 1. Definitions :- Going to have a symbol and expression.
 When we run it, the expression will be evaluated and stored with